aldebjer/pysim/use/index.md

 * Dormand Prince 5

 ### Creating own systems
-It is also possible to create your own systems in C++.
+It is also possible to create your own systems in either C++ or Python.
 All systems are representations of differential equations, having a state as well as inputs and outputs.

 ### Documentation